oldchevy/nicks-coding-challenges/README.md

 #####Find Pivot

 (searching) You are given a sorted array of words, except it might have a pivot somewhere in it.
 Find the pivot and return its index, if it exists.

+#####Heap Class

+(trees) A heap is a type of priority queue which uses a binary tree represented as an array.
+This tree is special in that nodes below a parent node are guaranteed to be ordered relative to the parent.
+However order by level is not at all guaranteed.
+By swapping parent and child nodes when appropriate, we are able to have O(1) lookup of the min or max of a heap, and O(logN) insertion and removal.

+#####Min Coin Sum

+(greedy) Use recursion to figure out the minimum number of coins needed to make change for a denomination of the British Pound.

 #####Paths to Sum